 Our Pittsburgh-based PA, WV & OH plaintiff’s lawyers represent oilfield workers seriously injured or killed in oil and gas well and drilling rig accidents, such as blow-outs and gas well explosions on the Marcellus Shale and Utica Shale in Pennsylvania, West Virginia, and Ohio.

-We are familiar with oil and gas drilling rigs, operations, and terminology.
-We know the hard work roughnecks, roustabouts, drillers, toolpushers, rig managers, company men, mud loggers, other rig hands, oilfield service company employees, consultants, and contractors perform, and the dangers these workers face every day on the job.
+We know oil and gas drilling rigs, operations, and terminology.
+We know the hard work roughnecks, roustabouts, drillers, toolpushers, rig managers, company men, mud loggers, other rig hands, oilfield service company employees, consultants, and contractors perform, and the dangers these workers face on the job.

 Before returning to the northeast, G&O attorney Fred Goldsmith was a trial lawyer at two law firms in Houston, Texas, where he represented major and independent oil and gas companies, onshore and offshore drilling contractors, oilfield service contractors and suppliers, and commercial vessel operators, in admiralty & maritime, personal injury and death, property damage, and commercial claims and disputes which arose in the oilfields of Texas, Louisiana, and the Gulf of Mexico.
-He and his partner, Rich Ogrodowski, have built on this experience in oilfield injury litigation to help injured workers and their families in Pennsylvania, West Virginia, and Ohio.
+He and his partner, Rich Ogrodowski, have built on this experience in oilfield injury litigation to help injured rig and pipeline workers and their families in Pennsylvania, West Virginia, and Ohio.

-We handle oilfield, gas well explosion, and drilling rig injury and death cases on a contingent fee basis.
+We handle oilfield, gas well explosion, pipeline explosion, drilling rig injury and death cases on a contingent fee basis.
 We also advance the costs for the lawsuit, including the fees of experts and consultants.
 This means a client will not owe us a fee unless and until there is a settlement or judgment in the client’s favor.
-When/if such occurs, the client would then owe us the agreed-to fee and any case expenses (such as court reporter charges, medical records fees, expert witness fees, etc.) which the client had previously agreed in writing were also its responsibility.
+When/if such occurs, the client would then owe us the agreed-to fee and any case expenses (such as court reporter charges, medical records fees, expert witness fees, etc.).

-We know that work wins cases and details matter when it comes to investigating and preparing an oilfield injury or wrongful death case for trial.
-We are known for thorough research into the facts and the law of the cases we take on, and the compassion we have for our clients and their families.
+We know hard work wins cases and details matter when it comes to investigating and preparing an oilfield injury or wrongful death case for trial.
+We are known for our thorough research into the facts and the law of the cases we take on, and the compassion we have for our clients and their families.